 Need to understand how to read the freight, special charges and tax on order / line and present it to the customer.
 (XCNG-184)

 Can Customer PO be changed in Legacy on the order placed by Sterling, do we need to update it on Sterling.
-(XCNG-189)
+(XCNG-189) JIRA Updated, Answer: Yes, it can be updated.
+Yes, it (and all customer fields) is part of Order Refresh.

 Assumptions